ekanshjha/SampleAmbassador/README.md

 # SampleAmbassador
+I wasn't finding a good and easy tutorial for ambassador, extracting from useful resources, here is the tutorial.
-This Project builds a sample app with tha Ambassador API gate way.
+This tutorial builds a sample app with tha Ambassador API gate way.
 It runs locally on minikube.

 ## STEPS TO DEPLOY AMBASSADOR WITH CONTAINER IMAGES